OK, so putting a personal statement together is never easy…

 Career change personal statement example

-If you’re changing industry completely, think about any transferable skills and applicable to the sector you’re moving into.
+If you’re changing sector completely, think about any transferable skills applicable to the sector you’re moving into.

 Any numbers you can give to demonstrate your success could be crucial – even if you’re moving into an area where your expertise may seem slightly different.
 So always aim to back up your claims with real examples.